 There are numerous local gyms and senior centers that offer exercises specifically tailored to your elderly loved one.
 However, they don’t need to hit the gym to lead a healthy, active lifestyle.
 There are a few apps they can download which create a customizable workout plan that they can do anytime, anywhere.
 These exercises for seniors can be done in the comforts of their own space.

-Disclaimer: Visit your doctor prior to starting a new exercise.
+Disclaimer: Visit your doctor prior to starting a new exercise

 Before you or your elderly loved one begin a new exercise routine, it is crucial to inform your doctor about this matter.
 It’s recommended that your loved one should get a medical clearance before participating in any exercises for seniors.
 This is especially true if the senior leads an inactive lifestyle or has any medical conditions.
 Your doctor can help recommend the best exercises for older adults and for your conditions in particular.

 It’s also important to ask your loved one’s physician if there are any types of activities they should avoid.
 Certain health conditions can affect your workout.
 For example, if your loved one had an ankle sprain that did not heal properly, exerting too much effort may worsen the condition.
 Senior diabetics should also take into consideration the timing of their medications before starting a new exercise regimen.

-4 Types of Workouts
+4 Types of Exercises for Seniors

 Incorporating these types of workouts in your elderly loved one’s routine ensures that they

 A lot of seniors think twice at the mention of strength training because they think they’re going to lift heavy weights.
 But contrary to popular belief, strength exercises can still be effective even without equipment because of the resistance from body weight.
 And strength training can be one of the best exercises for older adults because we lose muscle mass as we age.

 Strength training workouts can be done two to three times each week, 30 minutes per session.
 Rest days in between strength exercises are very important to allow the muscles to recover.
 As your loved one progresses with the exercise, his/her muscles become stronger.
 By this time, they can add light weights or use resistance bands (or small household objects, such as bottled water).
 You can see our article on some great resistance band exercises for seniors here.